 Add your cardstock decorations on with a few glue dots.

-Then use a little icing to add on some blue cotton candy hair.
+Then use a little icing to add on some blue cotton candy hair onto the top of your Dr. Seuss birthday treats.

-They are done and ready to eat!
-If you can even eat something this adorable.
-If you are taking these to a school for a party, add your cotton candy hair after you get there.
+These Seuss cupcakes are done and ready to eat!
+That is if you can even eat something this adorable.
+If you are taking these to a school for a party, be sure to add your cotton candy hair after you get there.
 Cotton candy does not do well when exposed to the moisture of the cake so add it just before serving.

-We have a huge collection of Dr. Seuss books around our home.
-I think Dr. Seuss is someone who is loved by kids and adults alike.
-This makes celebrating his birthday even more fun.
+I know that we have a huge collection of Dr. Seuss books around our home.
+I really believe that Dr. Seuss is someone who is loved by kids and adults alike.
+All of this makes celebrating his birthday so much more fun.

 Invite Thing 1 and Thing 2 to your house for supper on March 2nd or any day of the week.
-These push pop cupcakes are easy enough for everyday but special enough to be a treat for your celebration of Dr. Seuss's birthday.
+These push pop cupcakes are easy enough for every day but also special enough to be a treat for your celebration of Dr. Seuss’s birthday.
+Aren’t they almost too cute to eat?
+Well, almost.
+So, y’all enjoy and whip up a huge batch of these Dr. Seuss birthday treats.